rails-lts/security-scanner-configs/configs/rack/1_6_13_20/cves.md

-# List of CVEs addressed by Rack 1.6.13.20 LTS
+# List of vulnerabilities addressed by Rack 1.6.13.20 LTS

-This is a known list of all known CVEs relevant for Rack 1.6.13.20 LTS.
+This is a known list of all known vulnerabilities relevant for Rack 1.6.13.20 LTS.

 - CVE-2018-16471
   - XSS in Rack